Maurizio Ferrante Gonzaga: Postwar

 He was appointed the commander of the territorial military division of Genoa in February 1919.
 He was then promoted to commander of the army corps in April 1922 with headquarters in Florence and appointed senator of the Kingdom of Italy.

-In Florence, he committed himself to build a monument in honor of the "Italian mother" which was completed in 1926 and placed in a chapel of the church of Santa Croce.
+In Florence, he committed himself to building a monument in honor of the "Italian mother" which was completed in 1926 and placed in a chapel of the church of Santa Croce.

 On 7 September 1925 Benito Mussolini appointed him the supreme commander of the Voluntary Militia for National Security (MVSN).
 After a little over a year, he retired upon reaching the age limit, but after a month, in consideration of his merits, he was recalled into service by the King who assigned him an office in the Ministry of War.

 In Rome, he reorganized the writings of his archive and furnished his apartment in Prati.
 In 1932 he has created Marquis of Vodice with Royal Decree of 12/29/1932 and the recognition of the qualification of "Serene Highness".

 He died in his Roman house on March 24, 1938.
 In 1941 the government had a mausoleum built on Vodice, now in Slovenia but due to the Second World War it could not be buried there.
 He rests in a monument in the "gold medal box" of the Verano cemetery in Rome, together with his son Ferrante Vincenzo Gonzaga, also a gold medal recipient in the Second World War.